Charles Schmid: Fritz sisters

 Several months after the murder of Alleen Rowe, Schmid encountered a 16-year-old local teen named Gretchen Fritz at a local swimming pool.
 Fritz was the daughter of a wealthy, prominent Tucson heart surgeon and community leader, and via local gossip, Schmid had learned the girl had recently been expelled from her private school due to her involvement in an attempted armed robbery.
-Unbeknownst to Schmid, tutors at Fritz's private school had classified her as a pathological liar whom they had recommended undergo psychiatric treatment.
+Unknown to Schmid, tutors at Fritz's private school had classified her as a pathological liar whom they had recommended undergo psychiatric treatment.

 That evening, Schmid drove to Fritz's home, where he presented himself as a pots and pans salesman as a ruse to introduce himself to her.
-According to Schmid, Fritz scrutinized the cutlery in his hands before remarking, "They look like they've all been used."
-She then smiled and calmly offered to buy his wares, although when Schmid explained the cutlery in his possession were "just samples", Fritz shrieked, "I want them!
+According to Schmid, Fritz scrutinized the cutlery in his hands and then said "They look like they've all been used."
+She then smiled and calmly offered to buy his wares, but when Schmid explained the cutlery in his possession were "just samples", Fritz shrieked "I want them!
 All of them!"
 When he revealed the true reason for his visit, the teen calmed down.
-Shortly thereafter, the two began dating, although Fritz was markedly possessive, and frequently became hysterical if she observed Schmid in the company of other females or learned of parties he hosted to which she was not invited.
-According to Schmid, by 1965, Fritz would frequently phone him "five or six times a day", and he began making efforts to distance himself from her.
+Shortly thereafter, the two began dating, but Fritz was markedly possessive and frequently became hysterical if she observed Schmid in the company of other females or learned of parties he hosted to which she was not invited.
+According to Schmid, by 1965, Fritz frequently called him "five or six times a day", and he began making efforts to distance himself from her.

-Several months into their relationship, Schmid confided to Fritz that he had murdered Rowe; he later showed her the location of the grave in an effort to "show her what kind of guy I am" although Fritz—who had stolen a diary from Schmid in which he had detailed the murder of Rowe plus the alleged shooting death of a 16-year-old boy—had openly threatened to "ruin" Schmid if he attempted to separate from her.
-When he resolved to permanently break up with Fritz, she again threatened to use the information against him.
-Schmid strangled Gretchen (then aged 17) and her 13-year-old sister, Wendy, on August 16, 1965.
+Several months into their relationship, Schmid confided to Fritz that he had murdered Rowe; he later showed her the location of the grave in an effort to "show her what kind of guy I am", but Fritz—who had stolen a diary from Schmid in which he had detailed the murder of Rowe plus the alleged shooting death of a 16-year-old boy—had openly threatened to "ruin" Schmid if he attempted to separate from her.
+When he resolved to permanently end it with Fritz, she again threatened to use the information against him.
+Schmid strangled Gretchen (then aged 17) and her 13-year-old sister Wendy on August 16, 1965.

-Schmid confided to Bruns that he murdered the sisters and showed him the bodies, buried haphazardly in the desert.
+Schmid confided to his friend Richard Bruns that he murdered the sisters and showed him the bodies, buried haphazardly in the desert.
 Bruns became increasingly afraid that Schmid was going to murder his girlfriend.
 Ultimately, Bruns fled to Ohio because his girlfriend's parents were convinced that he was harassing her.
-Bruns stayed with his grandparents and told them everything he knew about the murders, and flew back to Tucson to help with the investigation.
+Bruns stayed with his grandparents and told them everything he knew about the murders and flew back to Tucson to help with the investigation.